laurenmacpherson/Cali-Jam/README.md

 # Cali-Jam
 Website and game for SCEHacks 2021

-# Cali-Jam
-Website and game for SCEHacks 2021

 ## Inspiration
 One of our team members, Lauren, has had work commutes that lasted over 3 hours a day.
 After getting a job that included a commuter bus ticket, her experience getting home completely changed for the better.
 After discussing our interest in the traffic congestion topic we decided to focus on offering alternative transportation ideas, we used stories like hers as inspiration for what we wanted to promote on our website and in our game.